tsdataclinic/dataclinic-cookiecutter/{{ cookiecutter.repo_name }}/README.md

 {{cookiecutter.description}}

+### Link in the data

+Client data should already be loaded into the repo or a shared Cloud Storage bucket for the team.
+To get started with sopying data in and out of the bucket, use the [https://cloud.google.com/storage/docs/quickstart-gsutil#upload_an_object_into_your_bucket](gsutil command) from the terminal or the [https://googleapis.dev/python/storage/latest/client.html](GCS Python API), both of which are pre-installed.

 ### Git stuff

 We encourage people to follow the git feature branch workflow which you can read more about here: [https://towardsdatascience.com/why-git-and-how-to-use-git-as-a-data-scientist-4fa2d3bdc197](How to use git as a Data Scientist)